dainst/idai-field/desktop/src/manual/manual.en.md

 <p align="center"><img src="images/en/configuration/drag_and_drop_handle.png" alt="Drag and drop handle"/></p>

 Fields can also be assigned to another group in the same way: Simply drag the field to the entry of the corresponding group in the group list.
-Note that changes to the field or group order or group assignment are not automatically transferred from the form of a supercategory to forms of the corresponding subcategories (and vice versa).
+Note that changes to the field/group order or group assignment are not automatically transferred from the form of a supercategory to forms of the corresponding subcategories (and vice versa).

 ### Valuelists